 If you are a victim of sexual violence or sexual assault, seek medical attention immediately.
-You can request a free sexual assault examination by contacting the police or by visiting any hospital emergency room.
+You can request a free sexual assault examination by contacting the police or by visiting any hospital emergency room or the BYU Student Health Center during its regular business hours.
 The exam provides care to minimize the risk of sexually transmitted diseases and preserves evidence that will be important if you decide to pursue criminal charges or wish to obtain a protective order against the person who assaulted you.
+The cost of the exam is covered by the Utah Office for Victims of Crime.